Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: The (intrusive) multiscale finite element method

 The coercivity hypothesis in~\eqref{ass:bounds} ensures that the bilinear form $a^{\varepsilon,\dif}$ is coercive on the space~$H^1_0(\Omega)$.
 Then the Lax-Milgram Theorem \cite[Theorem 5.8]{gilbarg_elliptic_2001} shows that~\eqref{eq:diffusion-vf} is indeed well-posed.

-The numerical approximation of~\eqref{eq:diffusion-vf} with a finite element method starts by the introduction of a mesh~$\mathcal{T}_H$ for~$\Omega$.
+The numerical approximation of~\eqref{eq:diffusion-vf} with a finite element method starts by the introduction of a mesh~$\mesh$ for~$\Omega$.
 The subscript~$H$ denotes the typical size of the mesh elements.
-We assume~$\mathcal{T}_H$ to be a simplicial, conformal mesh.
+We assume~$\mesh$ to be a simplicial, conformal mesh.
 For some convergence results, we shall assume quasi-uniformity.
 These assumptions are standard in finite element analysis.
 We refer, e.g., to~\cite{quarteroni_numerical_2017, ciarlet_finite_1978, ern_theory_2004} for a general exposition and various examples.
 Again, these regularity properties of the mesh do not have any impact on the implementation of the MsFEM on a given mesh.
 The regularity plays a role only to obtain convergence results.

-A finite element method for~\eqref{eq:diffusion-pde} is obtained by restricting the equivalent formulation~\eqref{eq:diffusion-vf} to a finite-dimensional subspace of~$H^1_0(\Omega)$, typically consisting of functions that are piecewise polynomial on the mesh~$\mathcal{T}_H$.
-We suppose that we are in the regime where~$H$ is larger than or comparable to the microscale~$\varepsilon$ and cannot be taken smaller due to computational limitations.
-In this case, it is well known that a Galerkin approximation of~\eqref{eq:diffusion-vf} on, say, the standard (conforming) Lagrange $\Pone$ space on $\mathcal{T}_H$ provides only a poor, not to say an incorrect approximation of $u^\varepsilon$.
+A finite element method for~\eqref{eq:diffusion-pde} is obtained by restricting the equivalent formulation~\eqref{eq:diffusion-vf} to a finite-dimensional subspace of~$H^1_0(\Omega)$, typically consisting of functions that are piecewise polynomial on the mesh~$\mesh$.
+We suppose that we are in the regime where~$H$ is larger than or comparable to the microscale~$\varepsilon$.
+In this case, it is well known that a Galerkin approximation of~\eqref{eq:diffusion-vf} on, say, the standard (conforming) Lagrange $\Pone$ space on~$\mesh$ provides only a poor, not to say an incorrect approximation of $u^\varepsilon$.
 See~\cite[Example 1.1]{altmann_numerical_2021}, for instance, for an explicit example where the $\Pone$ approximation on a coarse mesh fails.
 At the same time, the use of a finite element method on a fine mesh of size $H \ll \varepsilon$ might be unfeasible from a computational point of view because of its prohibitive computational cost.
 To remedy this issue, we shall next introduce the \emph{multiscale finite element method} (MsFEM) \cite{hou_multiscale_1997, efendiev_multiscale_2009}.